 "(B) RELEASE OF UNCLASSIFIED STUDY.-All appropriate portions of the annual report under paragraph (1) may be classified.
-An unclassified version of the report, as appropriate, consistent with safeguarding national security and
+An unclassified version of the report, as appropriate, consistent with safeguarding national security and privacy, shall be made available to the public.".

-(c) STUDY AND REPORT.-
+(c) STUDY AND REPORT.

-(1) STUDY REQUIRED.-Before the end of the 120-day period beginning on the date of enactment of this Act and annually thereafter, the Secretary of the Treasury, in consultation with the Secretary of State and the Secretary of Commerce, shall conduct a study on foreign direct investments in the United States, especially investments in critical infrastructure and industries affecting national security, bycountries which comply with any boycott of Israel; or
+(1) STUDY REQUIRED.-Before the end of the 120-day period beginning on the date of enactment of this Act and annually thereafter, the Secretary of the Treasury, in consultation with the Secretary of State and the Secretary of Commerce, shall conduct a study on foreign direct investments in the United States, especially investments in critical infrastructure and industries affecting national security, by-

-(A) foreign governments, entities controlled by or acting on behalf of a foreign government, or persons of foreign
+(A) foreign governments, entities controlled by or acting on behalf of a foreign government, or persons of foreign countries which comply with any boycott of Israel; or